Blog

 What is Embodied Carbon?

 Embodied Carbon, also known as ‘life cycle embodied carbon’ is the total Green House Gas (GHG) emissions and removals associated with materials and construction processes throughout the whole life cycle of an asset.
+Unlike operational carbon (which comes from energy use), Embodied Carbon is locked in from the start—meaning it can’t be reduced later.

 Why is Embodied Carbon important?